GerritForge/spark-etl-demo/README.md

     --rootPath file:/Users/stefano/projects/spark-experiments/data/cdc
 ```

 Remember to build the jar with `sbt assembly` and not with just `sbt package`.

+CHANGE TO VERIFY GERRIT INTEGRATION